A Chivalric Venture!

 Our rules for combat depend on a core understanding of honor and chivalry.
 There are no judges, so it is up to each fighter to recognize and acknowledge when they have been struck with a killing or disabling blow.
 If you are struck with a stout blow to the head or body, that is considered a "killing blow."
 A solid strike to the arm or leg disables the use of that limb.
 The competition is fierce, but safe.

-In the barony, we hold weekly practices on Thursday nights from 6 to 9.
-On the first practice of each month we hold a "Collegi" which often includes a quick armoured combat tournament.
+Fighter practice for both Heavy and Rapier is now being held in the athletic facility at Corona Presbyterian Church.
+As always members of the populace who do not fight are also welcome to come socialize and work on projects.
+There is plenty of room for everyone!
+Durring the first practice of each month we hold a "Collegi" which often includes a quick armoured combat tournament.
 For updates and cancelations please see the Caerthe Populace Facebook group.

 Weapons and Armor